pointwisegmbh/locarta-public-docs/android/docs/index.md

 #### Proguard

-If you see the message: `Can't find referenced class from the SDK`

-Add these lines to your proguard configuration:
+If you see the message: `Can't find referenced class from the SDK`, add these lines to your proguard configuration:

 ```
 -dontwarn co.pointwise.proto.JournalProto$.**